Audit topics, referrals, enquiries and complaints

 - Department of Local Government, Sport and Cultural Industries investigates complaints about local government non-compliance with the Local Government Act and regulations, and complaints about councillors.

 Deciding what to audit is a key part of the Auditor General’s independence and is not subject to direction from Parliament or government.
 This independence has to be exercised responsibly, so we have processes in place, which makes sure that the selection of topics is objective, robust and transparent.
 Further information on how we choose audit topics is here.

-Can I make a PID about a State or local government entity to the Auditor General?
+Can I make a public interest disclosure about a State or local government entity to the Auditor General?